Majorana stellar representation for mixed-spin $(s,\frac{1}{2})$ systems: Introduction

-Moreover, the MSR yields many useful insights for high dimensional quantum states.
-The Berry phase, which is a unique character of a quantum state \cite{Berry1984} and has become a central unifying concept for quantum state \cite{C2004,Bohm2003}, unveils the gauge structure associated with cyclic evolution in Hilbert space \cite{Simon1983}.
-When it comes to an arbitrary two-level state, the Berry phase is simply proportional to the solid angle subtended by the close trajectory of a point on the Bloch sphere, while every star in the MSR will trace out its own trajectory on the Bloch sphere for a cyclic evolution of a large spin state.
-For example, the Majorana stars can be driven moving periodically on the Bloch sphere, and making up the so-called “Majorana spin helix” \cite{Cui2013} by the spin-orbit coupling in high-spin condensates.
-Consequently, by asking what the explicit relation between the Berry phase and the Majorana stars’ helixes or loops is, it has turned into a significant topic in recent years \cite{Hannay1998,Liu2014,Bruno2012,Tamate2011,Ogawa2015}.
+Moreover, the MSR provides many useful insights into high dimensional quantum states.
+The Berry phase, which is a unique character of a quantum state\ucite{Berry1984} and has become a central unifying concept for quantum state,\ucite{C2004,Bohm2003} unveils the gauge structure associated with cyclic evolution in Hilbert space.\ucite{Simon1983} When it comes to an arbitrary two-level state, the Berry phase is simply proportional to the solid angle subtended by the close trajectory of a point on the Bloch sphere, while every star in the MSR will trace out its own trajectory on the Bloch sphere for a cyclic evolution of a large spin state.
+For example, the Majorana stars can be driven moving periodically on the Bloch sphere, and making up the so-called ``Majorana spin helix''\ucite{Cui2013} by the spin-orbit coupling in high-spin condensates.
+Consequently, by asking what the explicit relation between the Berry phase and the Majorana stars' helixes or loops is, it has turned into a significant topic in recent years.\ucite{Hannay1998,Liu2014,Bruno2012,Tamate2011,Ogawa2015}

 Except for the Berry phase, entanglement is another important unique character of a many-particle quantum state.
-Although the classification and measure are quite complex \cite{PhysRevA.61.052306,PhysRevA.67.012108,PhysRevA.62.062314,PhysRevLett.87.040401,Mandilara2014} for the multiqubit states, the MSR naturally provides an intuitive way to consider the multiqubit entanglement \cite{Liu2016}, since a spin-$J$ state is equivalent to a symmetric 2$J$-qubit state.
-The distribution of the Majorana stars not only disclose the relationship between the symmetry of the state and the multipartite entanglement measures, including geometric measures \cite{Aulbach2010,Markham2011,PhysRevLett.108.210407,PhysRevA.87.012104} and Barycentric measures \cite{Ganczarek2012}, but also can be employed to investigate entanglement classes \cite{PhysRevLett.103.070503,PhysRevA.81.052315}, entanglement invariants \cite{PhysRevLett.106.180502}, and so on.
+Although the classification and measure are quite complex\ucite{PhysRevA.61.052306,PhysRevA.67.012108,PhysRevA.62.062314,PhysRevLett.87.040401,Mandilara2014} for the multiqubit states, the MSR naturally provides an intuitive way to consider the multiqubit entanglement,\ucite{Liu2016} since a spin-$J$ state is equivalent to a symmetric 2$J$-qubit state.
+The distribution of the Majorana stars not only discloses the relationship between the symmetry of the state and the multiparticle entanglement measures, including geometric measures\ucite{Aulbach2010,Markham2011,PhysRevLett.108.210407,PhysRevA.87.012104} and Barycentric measures,\ucite{Ganczarek2012} but also can be employed to investigate entanglement classes,\ucite{PhysRevLett.103.070503,PhysRevA.81.052315} entanglement invariants,\ucite{PhysRevLett.106.180502} and so on.
 Hence, it is another challenge task to connect the quantum entanglement of the qubits to the distribution of the Majorana stars on the Bloch sphere.